Civil Rights » Inmate Medical Neglect

 Then perhaps fewer inmates will die possibly preventable deaths, the “likely preventable” classification will slip off the charts altogether and California’s prisoners will be able to serve their time without needless suffering.

 If you or a loved one is in jail or prison and are being medically neglected and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Incarcerated in Nevada?
 See our article about suing for medical neglect in Nevada jails and prisons.